SciTools/iris/docs/src/userguide/cube_maths.rst

 Combining Multiple Phenomena to Form a New One
 ----------------------------------------------

-Combining cubes of potential-temperature and pressure we can calculate the associated temperature using the equation:
+Combining cubes of potential-temperature and pressure we can perform the associated temperature using the equation:

 .. math::